aptos-labs/developer-docs/apps/docusaurus/docs/nodes/node-files-all-networks/node-files-devnet.md

 ---
-title: "Node Files For Devnet"
+title: "Files For Devnet"
 slug: "node-files-devnet"
 ---

-# Node Files For Devnet
+# Files For Devnet

-When you are deploying an Aptos node in the **devnet**, you will need to download the files listed on this page.
+When deploying an Aptos node in **devnet**, you may need to download the files listed on this page.
+The files are organized by node type.

-- **Mainnet:** If you are deploying in the mainnet, download the files from the [Node Files For Mainnet](./node-files.md) page.
-- **Testnet:** If you are deploying in the testnet, download the files from the [Node Files For Testnet](./node-files-testnet.md) page.

----

-These files can be downloaded from separate `aptos-labs` repos on GitHub.
-The `wget` commands provided below will work on macOS and Linux.
-Open a terminal and paste the `wget` command to download the file.

-:::tip Files for the validator node
-Unless specified, all these files are required for validator node.
-A file with `fullnode` in its filename is required for either a validator fullnode or a public fullnode.
+:::tip file access
+Depending on the type of node your are deploying, and the deployment method, you may need to download some or all of the files listed below.
 :::

+## Validator Files

+All the files listed below are for validator nodes.

-## docker-compose.yaml
+### docker-compose.yaml

 - **Git repo:** `aptos-core`
 - **Git branch:** `devnet` on https://github.com/aptos-labs/aptos-core